Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 500 Gold
 - Quarterstaff

-**Needlessly Large Spells**: Any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.
+**Needlessly Large Spells**: You can choose to have any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.

 ---